-- Even if the mobility device is fitted with a posture belt, this is no substitute for a proper safety belt which complies with ISO 10542 in the transport vehicle.
-Always use the safety belt installed in the transport vehicle. - Safety belts must be in contact with the user's body.
-They must not be held at a distance from the user's body using parts of the mobility device such as armrests or wheels. - Safety belts must be pulled as tightly as possible without causing the user discomfort. - Safety belts must not be positioned while twisted. - Ensure that the third seat belt anchorage point is not fixed directly to the vehicle floor, but to one of the vehicle uprights.
+- Safety restraint devices must only be used when the wheelchair user's weight is 23 Kg or more. - Even if the mobility device is fitted with a posture belt or any other mobility device integrated belt system, this is no substitute for a proper safety belt which complies with ISO 10542 in the transport vehicle.
+Always use the safety belt installed in the transport vehicle. - Safety belts must be pulled as tightly as possible without causing the user discomfort. - Safety belts must not be positioned while twisted - Ensure that the third seat belt anchorage point is not fixed directly to the vehicle floor, but to one of the vehicle uprights. - Both pelvic and upper torso restraint belts must be used to restrain the occupant to reduce the possibility of head and chest impacts with the vehicle components.
+They shall be used together only as designed for.